 Enjoy Your Retirement

-Stages in Retirement
+Stages of Retirement

 During Stage 1 a person may have just retired and is still independent.
 There maybe actively travelling or they even undertake contract work on selected days.
 Some may help out with their children’s family.
 So, their lifestyles will start to change.